mori-b/aioconnectors/README.md

     python3 -m aioconnectors create_certificates <optional_directory_path>

 A directory called "certificates" will be created under your optional\_directory\_path, or under /tmp/aioconnectors if not specified.
 Under it, 2 subdirectories will be created : certificates/server and certificates/client.
-The default mode is the most secure : use_ssl is enabled and ssl_allow_all is disabled :
+The default mode is the most secure : use_ssl is enabled and ssl_allow_all is disabled.
 In such a case, you need to copy certificates/server to your server, and certificates/client to your client.
 This is the recommended approach, since it ensures traffic encryption, client and server authentication, and prevents client impersonation.
 Less secure options :
 By setting ssl_allow_all, you can use encryption without the hassle of sharing certificates.
-In such a case you can run independently create_certificates on server and client side, without the need to copy them.
+In such a case you can run independently create_certificates on server and client side, without the need to copy a directory.
 This disables authentication, so that any client and server can communicate.
 By unsetting use_ssl, you can disable encryption at all.